-The 2015 Law, Societies, & Justice Graduation Celebration will be Thursday afternoon, June 11th, 2015.
-All graduating LSJ majors will receive an email with the exact time and location, along with RSVP and event details in late April or early May.
+The 2015 Law, Societies, & Justice Graduation Celebration is June 11th at 3pm in Kane 120.
+All graduating LSJ majors will receive an email with RSVP instructions and event details by April 24th.

 In order to graduate from the University of Washington with a major in Law, Societies, and Justice, students must complete an official graduation application.
 Please make an appointment with the LSJ adviser in Gowen 42 to fill out this form.
 Students minoring in LSJ will fill out the minor graduation paperwork with their departmental adviser at the same time that they are completing the graduation paperwork for that major.

 You should apply for graduation two or three quarters before you plan to graduate.
 As a general rule, when you have earned 126 credits, you should set up an appointment with the LSJ adviser to apply for graduation.
 If you want Graduating Senior Priority (GSP) to help in registering for you last quarters, you must apply by the GSP deadline, which is posted on the UW Academic Calendar.
 If you apply by the GSP deadline, you will receive two quarters of graduating senior priority for registration.
 Although not recommended, the last possible time to apply for graduation is by the third Friday of the quarter in which you hope to graduate.